jakubtomsu/jakubtomsu.github.io/content/posts/solar_storm_renderer/index.md

 This code runs every frame, and updates the character instances right before being submitted to the GPU and displayed.
 There is state in the background, but the API is fully immediate-mode. _immediate-mode != stateless_

-## World pass
+# World pass
 The terrain is drawn as a single quad.
 A shader which reads from the terrain SDF texture and a color texture and does the shading.
 Explaining the terrain in-depth is out of scope for this article, let's do that another time...

 There is also a shader for rendering the background and another one for wind.
 The background shader draws stars using perlin noise raised to a very high power.
 The wind is also just perlin noise, but this time it’s stretched horizontally and has some distortion to add some _wiggle_.

 ![environment](env.png)

 All world-space elements are rendered into a custom render target.
 It's a texture with single channel per pixel in the R8_UNORM format.
-This pass also uses a depth buffer for odrdering objects instead of sorting.
+This pass also uses a depth buffer for ordering objects instead of sorting.
 It's essentially free on modern hardware and it makes things easier.

-#### Shapes
+## Shapes

 All of the other things in the game are rendered using primitive shapes.
 Every frame, the game pushes shape instances to instance buffers, which then get uploaded to the GPU memory once it’s time to render them.
 This uses an immediate API in the form of `draw_shape` procedure.